Collections Representation For Condominium/

 The vast majority of concerns involving condominium associations and homeowners’ associations are very similar.
 Many times the most pressing concern is ensuring and compelling residents to pay their association dues.
 Albert E. Acuña, PA, provides very efficient and economic processes to accomplish this very important legal objective on behalf of the associations it services.

-Condominium/Homeowners’ Association Liens and Foreclosures (Collections)
+Homeowners’ Association Liens And Foreclosures (Collections)

 As a result, once the unit owner falls into default in connection to the unit’s mortgage the default in the payment of association dues is sure to follow.
 Seeking knowledgeable advice and assistance from a lawyer who is very familiar with the numerous options Florida law provides to associations is the first step toward the recovery of unpaid dues.

 Florida law provides association with numerous options to recover any unpaid association dues including, but not limited to the interception of rental payments from any existing tenants and the ability to evict the tenant if he or she refuses or fails to cooperate; the suspension of voting rights and the use of common areas; and the ability to take possession of a unit and rent it to a prospective tenant.

 Whatever the details of the properties and the benefits of living in these communities, associations have the right to collect dues as agreed to by residents.
-If you live in a community association, serve on its Board of Directors, or manage a community association in or near Miami-Dade County and need legal representation before the next unit goes into default, contact Albert E. Acuña, PA.
+If you live in a community association, serve on its board of directors, or manage a community association in or near Miami-Dade County and need legal representation before the next unit goes into default, contact Albert E. Acuña, PA.

-Request a Consultation to Discuss Your Community Association Law Concern
+Request A Consultation To Discuss Your Community Association Law Concern